 What we do

 The Department's work, however, goes well beyond study of the Abrahamic tradition.
-We are also pleased to offer modules covering Chinese religion, and courses and programmes focussing on the anthropology and sociology of religion, including degree programmes focussing on Religion in the Contemporary World.
+We are also pleased to offer a range of modules on Buddhism and courses and programmes focussing on the anthropology and sociology of religion, including degree programmes focussing on religion, politics, and society.

 Our work is appreciated by our thriving community of students.
-In the most recent National Student Survey, the Department scored 92% for clarity and enthusiasm of teaching staff and 88% teaching on the course (Source NSS 2012).
-We also recently scored an outstanding 100% satisfaction rating for our teaching, and the intellectual stimulation of our BA programmes.
-(Source: NSS 2011)
+In the most recent National Student Survey, the Department scored 92% for teaching satisfaction, with 95% of respondents saying that the course is intellectually stimulating (NSS 2014).

 By following the links from this page, you can find out more about:

 Read What can you do with a degree in Religion?, an article written by our Admissions Tutor Dr Daniel DeHanas for the magazine Independent School Parent aimed at all parents and applicant students.